dotnet/docs-maui/docs/user-interface/styles/xaml.md

 </Style>
 ```

-Placing this style in a page-level `ResourceDictionary` will result in it being applied to all `Button` objects on the page, and also to any controls that derive from `Button`.
-However, if the `ApplyToDerivedTypes` property remained unset, the style would only be applied to `Button` objects.
+Placing this style in a page-level `ResourceDictionary` will result in it being applied to all <xref:Microsoft.Maui.Controls.Button> objects on the page, and also to any controls that derive from <xref:Microsoft.Maui.Controls.Button>.
+However, if the `ApplyToDerivedTypes` property remained unset, the style would only be applied to <xref:Microsoft.Maui.Controls.Button> objects.

 ## Global styles